awsdocs/aws-kms-developer-guide/doc_source/grants.md

 ## Grant constraints<a name="grant-constraints"></a>

 [Grant constraints](https://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) set conditions on the permissions that the grantee principal can perform\.
 AWS KMS supports two supported constraints, both of which involve the [encryption context](concepts.md#encrypt_context) in a request for a cryptographic operation\.
+These grant constraints are not applied to operations that do not support an encryption context, such as cryptographic operations with asymmetric CMKs and management operations, such as [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) or [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html)\.

 **Note**
 You cannot use encryption context grant constraints in a grant for an asymmetric CMK\.
 The asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.